Dreamed 1996/5/23 by Chris Wayan

 But I refuse to stay!
 Run out to meet my parents, who do indeed drive up.
 I tell them what's been happening.
 My mother asks "Are you asking to be pulled from this school?" and I say "I don't know."
 And I don't; I'm just reporting a problem.
 I have no way to know if adults in other school will be better.
 She asks what I'd do about it if they left me in this school.
 I say "I'll keep my self-respect at any price.
 I'll start hitting kids who lie to me or tease me; I'll make it cost too much.
 I'm too small to beat up the staff who've been doing this, but I'm smart.
 I'll think of ways I can hurt them too, until they're afraid of me too, and stop."

 And I mean exactly what I say.
+Whatever the cost.

 IN THE MORNING